 Behind the fridge, under the stove, or in the air conditioner lurks a layer of filth that would make even the most stout-hearted housekeeper tremble.
 But grab some rubber gloves and be brave: Your household appliances need you.
-With the dust, dirt, and grime that builds up over time, appliances often lose their ability to function optimally.
+With the dust, dirt and grime that build up over time, appliances often lose their ability to function optimally.

 6. Enjoy a Clean Home

 When my apartment is a mess, it’s the last place I want to be, especially when I’m in the mood relax and unwind.
 Sometimes I’ll find myself dragging my husband to the movie theater when we’d planned to watch a flick at home, simply to avoid the mess.
 A night that would’ve cost maybe $2 between the RedBox rental and microwave popcorn quickly adds up to $30 or more for movie tickets, gas and snacks.

 With an environment that’s clean and organized, you’ll want to spend more time in your home, saving money on all kinds of potential costs — gas, parking, dining out, entertainment, tips and more.
 You get the perfect spring-cleaned setting to plan your next get-together on the cheap, whether it be a romantic dinner date or a game night with booze and buddies.
 A clean home or apartment will allow you to invite people over without feeling self-conscious.

 Spring cleaning is a lot like saving money: Start small and do what you can, and soon enough you’ll see results.
 By spending a little time getting your living spaces in order, you can add to your savings account and improve your mindset.